anoopkcn/zenv/README.md

     list                   Lists all defined aliases.
     show <alias>           Shows what environment an alias points to.

+  jupyter <subcommand>     Manages Jupyter kernels for environments:
+    create <env_name>      Creates a Jupyter kernel for the specified environment. remove <env_name>      Removes the Jupyter kernel for the specified environment. list                   Lists all zenv-managed Jupyter kernels.
+    check                  Checks if Jupyter is installed and available.

   python <subcommand>      (Experimantal feature) Manages Python installations:
     install <version>      Downloads and installs a specific Python version for zenv. pin <version>          Sets <version> as the pinned Python for zenv to prioritize.